 \section{Introduction}

-Here we study convergence in distribution for a diffusively scaled system of non-crossing one-dimensional branching-coalescing random walks starting at each point in the space and time lattice $\mathbb{Z} \times \mathbb{Z}$ that presents long range dependence before coalescence.
-To not get repetitive, when we make mention to the convergence of a system of random walks, we always consider one-dimensional random walks and diffusive space-time scaling.
-For systems of coalescing random walks without branching and independence before coalescence, the limiting system is the so called Brownian Web introduced by Fontes et al \cite{finr,finr1}, although formal descriptions of systems of coalescing Brownian motions had previously been considered, initially by Arratia \cite{a,a1} and then by T\'oth and Werner \cite{tw}.
-Since \cite{finr,finr1} convergence in distribution of systems of coalescing random walks to the Brownian Web and its variants have been an object of extensive study as we can see for instance in \cite{bmsv,cssc,finr2,nrs,rss,ss}.
+Here we study convergence in distribution for a diffusively scaled system of non-crossing one-dimensional branching-coalescing random walks starting at each point in the space and time lattice $\mathbb{Z} \times \mathbb{Z}$ that presents long-range dependence before coalescence.
+To not be repetitive, when we make mention of the convergence of a system of random walks, we always consider one-dimensional random walks and diffusive space-time scaling.
+For systems of coalescing random walks without branching and independence before coalescence, the limiting system is the so-called Brownian Web introduced by Fontes et al in \cite{finr,finr1}.
+Although formal descriptions of systems of coalescing Brownian motions had previously been considered initially by Arratia \cite{a,a1} and then by Toth and Werner \cite{tw}.
+Since \cite{finr,finr1}, the convergence in distribution of systems of coalescing random walks to the Brownian Web and its variants has been an object of extensive study, as we can see in \cite{bmsv,cssc,finr2,nrs,rss,ss,ss2}.

-Motivated by an application that appears in Scheidegger \cite{scheidegger} about drainage pattern into an intramontane trench which is related to river networks, Roy, Saha, and Sarkar in \cite{grs} introduced the the Drainage Network, see also \cite{dual}.
+Motivated by an application that appears in Scheidegger \cite{scheidegger} about drainage pattern into an intramontane trench which is related to river networks, Roy, Saha, and Sarkar in \cite{grs} introduced the Drainage Network, see also \cite{dual}.
 It arises as a natural model for systems of coalescing random walks with dependence before coalescence.
-The model can be described as follows: Each site in $\mathbb{Z}^2$ is independently open or closed with a given probability $p \in (0,1)$; from each site $(x,y) \in \mathbb{Z}^2$ departs a directed edge towards the nearest open site in $\mathbb{Z} \times \{y+1\}$; If we have two nearest open sites, necessarily of the form $(x+z,y+1)$ and $(x-z,y+1)$ for some $z\in \mathbb{Z}$, then we choose one of them with equal probability.
+We can describe the model as follows: Each site in $\mathbb{Z}^2$ is independently open or closed with a given probability $p \in (0,1)$.
+From each site $(x,y) \in \mathbb{Z}^2$ departs a directed edge towards the nearest open site in $\mathbb{Z} \times \{y+1\}$, in case there is a unique nearest open site.
+If we have two options, necessarily of the form $(x+z,y+1)$ and $(x-z,y+1)$ for some $z\in \mathbb{Z}$, then we choose one of them with equal probability.
 Considering the first coordinate as space and the second one as time, we obtain a system of coalescing random paths called the Drainage Network.
-Its convergence to Brownian Web was proved first by Coletti, Fontes and Dias \cite{cfd} and after that by Coletti and Valle \cite{cv} for a more general version of the model that allows paths to cross each other.
+Its convergence to Brownian Web was proved first by Coletti, Fontes and Dias \cite{cfd} and later by Coletti and Valle \cite{cv} for a more general version of the model that allows paths to cross each other.